 Coffee Bean Fields

-Michael Brown's first official Carrboro Mural, commissioned by Carrboro Coffee Roasters / Open Eye Cafe, to capture the various beautiful landscapes found in coffee growing countries and designed to beautify the Roberson street corridor and view that area neighbors see when looking out the door of their mill houses.
+Michael Brown's first official Carrboro Mural, commissioned by Carrboro Coffee Roasters at Open Eye Cafe (101 South Greensboro Street), to capture the various beautiful landscapes found in coffee growing countries and designed to beautify the Roberson street corridor and view that area neighbors see when looking out the door of their mill houses.
 Michael based the mural on photos provided by Owner Scott Conary from his many travels around the world to develop direct relationships with coffee growers.
 (Be sure to also check out the most recent Shannon O'Connor mural on the garage door of the Open Eye Cafe patio).

 Saddie Rapp, then 14 years old, came up with the idea of a mural of pets in her effort to raise money toward restoring the “Sea Turtles” mural.
 For her mural, she painted dogs and cats that the public could “adopt” and raised $1,700 toward the restoration of the “Sea Turtles” mural.
 As a thank you to Saddie, Michael Brown painted a small turtle into the mural, which is located at 304 West Weaver Street.

-Carolina Basketball fans won’t mind driving away from downtown to the intersection of Smith Level Road and U.S. 15-501 to see this tribute to our beloved former coach.
+Carolina Basketball fans won’t mind driving away from downtown to the intersection of Smith Level Road and U.S. 15-501 ( on the back side of a gas station) to see this tribute to our beloved former coach.
 Scott Nurkin started his work on this mural within hours of Dean Smith’s passing in 2015.
 “The concept is to try and honor a man whom I viewed as an exemplary leader and humanitarian, who also happened to be the greatest coach in college basketball,” Scott told the News & Observer.

 Gates of Beauty